How to make a life plan and achieve goals in 8 steps

 Before you can start planning, it may be worthwhile to assess where your life currently is.
 This can give you an indication of how far you have to go to reach a particular goal.
 Take a moment to reflect on any time that you have faced challenges in the past.
 During this self-assessment, consider interpersonal relationships, health, financial struggles and career growth.
 If you have consistent challenges in certain aspects of your life, perhaps it's time to change your approach.

 2. Have a clear vision

 Once you're aware of areas for improvement, you can start planning for your goals with added clarity.
 Motivation comes from having a clear long-term vision.
 Ask yourself: where do you see yourself in the next 10 years?
 Try to visualise as many details of your future life as possible.
-Consider how much money you're earning, where you're living, who you're with, how the scenery looks like and even your daily routine.
+Consider how much money you're earning, where you're living, who you're with, how the scenery looks and even your daily routine.
 It's important to create a clear vision for your future that's achievable.

 3. Set your priorities

 The best way to achieve your goals is to identify what those goals are and prioritise activities that take you closer to those goals.
 For instance, if you wish to excel in your career and get a promotion, then it's a good idea to keep work as the top priority.
 Similarly, you may want to focus on your health, choosing to exercise daily and opting for a healthier diet.
 Prioritising specific areas of your life can free your time and mental energy for things that are especially important to you.